 Congrats to more Cell Biology postdocs who were recently awarded prestigous fellowships!
 From left to right: Dr. Jennifer Rosenbluth (Brugge lab, American Cancer Society & American Society of Clinical Oncology Young Investigator Award) and Dr. Reza Behrouzi (Moazed lab, Charles A. King Trust).
 Dr. Alison Moreno (not shown; Haigis lab, American Cancer Society).

-Congratulations to Lawrence Kazak, a postdoctoral fellow in the Spiegelman lab, who was recently awarded the American Society for Cell Biology's 2017 Merton Bernfield Memorial Award.
+Congratulations to Dr. Lawrence Kazak, a postdoctoral fellow in the Spiegelman lab, who was recently awarded the American Society for Cell Biology's 2017 Merton Bernfield Memorial Award.
 Every year, ASCB presents the Merton Bernfield Memorial Award to an outstanding graduate student or postdoctoral member who has excelled at research.
 To learn more, click here.